sunhort/cwebpconv/README.md

 # cwebpconv
-Batch c webp converter for linux uses cwebp tool from google
+Batch webp converter for linux uses cwebp tool from google

 Converts files in its folder and subfolders using cwebp and parallel for better speed.